oliverbrown1/tf2-price-history-apis/README.md

 Currently, only 2 methods are looked at, using Backpack.tf API and Steams API for accessing price history.

+## TF2 Market

+TF2 is an FPS game created by Valve, that quickly established an economy worth quite a bit of money.
+Its primary currency is Keys and Refined Metal

 ## Installation

 Create a config.py file and fill in with necessary api key / session credentials for Steam.
 For this I used cookies for my current Steam session (idk if this is a bad idea)